OurHomePlate: Canadian Baseball is our passion

 Bob Elliott, Editor in Chief

-Bob Elliott is a legend in Canada's baseball community.
-He is the founder of the Canadian Baseball Network and a former winner of the J.G.
-Taylor Spink award which was presented in Cooperstown at the Hall of Fame inductee (writer category).
-He is also a baseball columnist for the Toronto Sun, Sun Media and used to be a frequent guest on The FAN-590.
+Bob Elliott is the founder of the Canadian Baseball Network and a former winner of the J.G.
+Taylor Spink award which was presented in Cooperstown at the Hall of Fame ceremonies in 2012.
+He is a former baseball columnist for the Toronto Sun and used to be a frequent guest on The FAN.
 He was born in Kingston, Ont.
 If you want to know anything and everything to do with the Major Leagues, Minor Leagues or amateur baseball in Canada - Bob is the man to ask.
 Since 2009, he has been induced into four Halls of Fame: the Ottawa-Nepean Canadians HOF, the Okotoks Dawgs HOF, the Kingston and District Sports HOF and finally the Canadian Baseball Hall of Fame in St. Marys.
 This year he won the Brian Williams award named after the Canadian broadcasting legend.
 Ah ...
 Elliott did not win for his mumbling.

 Mike O'Connor, Managing Partner